umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 The reason why this is bad practice is because it has caused confusion and problems in the past.
-In some cases developers would always access the `ApplicationContext` from the `UmbracoContext` but as we now know, this won't always work because the `UmbracoContext` is a request scoped instances which isn't going to be available when executing code in a non-request scope (i.e. background thread)
+In some cases developers would always access the `ApplicationContext` from the `UmbracoContext` but as we now know, this won't always work because the `UmbracoContext` is a request scoped instances which isn't going to be available when executing code in a non-request scope (i.e. background thread).

 ## Using Umbraco content items for volatile data